influxdata/telegraf/plugins/outputs/elasticsearch/README.md

   # password = "mypassword"

   # Index Config
-  ## The target index for metrics (telegraf will create it if not exists)
+  ## The target index for metrics (Elasticsearch will create if it not exists).
-  ## You can use a different index per time frame using the patterns below
+  ## You can use the date specifiers below to create indexes per time frame.
+  ## The metric timestamp will be used to decide the destination index name
   # %Y - year (2016)
   # %y - last two digits of year (00..99)
   # %m - month (01..12)